SESYNC-ci/sesync-ci.github.io/faq/_posts/2020-01-23-interactive-slurm-jobs.md

 First, you need to open a terminal window and connect to the SSH server.
 On Windows machines, if you want to use applications with a graphical interface (such as displaying R plots in real time), you will need to use a third-party client such as [PuTTY](https://www.putty.org/) or [MobaXTerm](https://mobaxterm.mobatek.net).
 See [this FAQ on accessing Linux resources]({{ 'faq/how-to-access-linux-resources.html' | relative_url }}) for help on getting the client set up.

-Log into the server by typing
+Log into the SSH server by typing

 ```
 ssh (your username goes here)@ssh.sesync.org
 ```

 into the terminal prompt, and then entering your password when prompted.
+You are now logged in to the server called `sshgw00` (SSH gateway).

 Next, start an interactive job.
 This is done with the shell command `srun`, which requests a node for a parallel job.
 A typical interactive job request is: